natsunoyoru97/hexo-theme-yilia-dracula/README.md

 - do more tests
 - draculafy the smart menu
 - find a better way to display content
-- fix the bug: searching in yilia is not working
 - customized social icons (if you would like to)!
 - maybe some animations
 - fix other minor bugs